 All data requests are reviewed by security and authenticated to ensure the request was submitted by EU citizens.
 Data is deleted within 30 days for authenticated requests.
 Once removed, notifications are sent to both the company and customer to confirm the data removal is complete.
 Deleted contact information, such as the customer’s name, email, and phone number, will appear as [Removed] inside of FareHarbor.

 FareHarbor complies with international data protection requirements like the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework for any data captured in the European Economic Area.

 Every business involved in processing, storing, or transmitting credit card data must adhere to the Payment Card Industry Data Security Standards.
 At FareHarbor, we take payment card security extremely seriously.
 FareHarbor has always been PCI compliant and that extends to all payments processed via our systems.
 In addition, no cardholder data is stored by FareHarbor.
-All payments collected through FareHarbor are processed by Stripe, a PCI Level 1-certified service provider backed by both Visa and American Express.
+All payments collected through FareHarbor are processed by PCI Level 1-certified service providers.

 FareHarbor reports yearly on a PCI SAQ-D (the most stringent way to report PCI compliance).
 These requirements include, but are not limited to:

 - Undergoing quarterly security scans by a PCI Approved Scanning Vendor and constantly monitoring for vulnerabilities.

 - Adhering to rigorous industry standards regarding data encryption and storage.
 All data is encrypted in transit using TLS1.1 or greater.